kwen0/pranker/README.md

 - `brew install postgres`
 - `brew services start postgresql` to start postgres
 - psql postgres
--
+- google the rest about creating users and shit

 ### Ways you could contribute
-- Work on the front end views
-- add some more endpoints that we need
+- add user auth screen
-- integrate postgres db on aws
+- add form for users to add new podcast
-- add security and user authentication
+- add modal to present podcast in a user friendly way
+- add button to allow users to add a new rating
+- add form for users to add rating
+- ...